 the compensation calculation,

 and the "Compensation by the FGDR" information notice.

-The FGDR opens a Secure Compensation Area in order to issue compensation to recipients:
+The FGDR opens a Secure Compensation Area (SCA) on its website to issue compensation to recipients:

-either by bank transfer after the customer has entered new bank details, or by cheque sent with acknowledgement of receipt
+either by bank transfer, after the customer has entered new bank details, or by cheque sent with acknowledgement of receipt

-A longer period may be allowed only in cases where special processing is requested.
+this period may be extended only in cases where special processing is requested.

-After receiving their initial compensation, customers have two months to file a claim with the FGDR for additional compensation for "temporary extraordinary deposits” or to dispute their compensation.
-The claim must include all supporting documents.
+after receiving their compensation, customers have two months to file a claim with the FGDR for additional compensation for "temporary extraordinary deposits” or to dispute their compensation.
+The claim must include all relevant supporting documents.

-Important note: customers are strongly advised to inform their bank of any changes in their name, postal or e-mail address or telephone number.
-This is needed to ensure the quality of the information exchanged between you, your bank and the FGDR in case of compensation
+Important note: customers are strongly advised to inform their bank of any changes in their name, postal address, email address or telephone number.
+This is needed to ensure the quality of the information exchanged between you, your bank and the FGDR in case of compensation.